tc39/proposal-smart-pipelines/readme.md

 A pipe expression’s semantics are:
 1. The topic expression is evaluated into the topic’s value; call this `topicValue`.
-2. [The body expression is tested for its type][26]: Is it in tacit style (as a tacit function or a tacit constructor), is it in topical style, or is it an invalid body?
+2. [The body expression is tested for its type][smart body syntax]: Is it in tacit style (as a tacit function or a tacit constructor), is it in topical style, or is it an invalid body?

   * If the body is a tacit function (such as `f` and `M.f`):
     1. The body is evaluated (in the current lexical context); call this value the `bodyFunction`.